contrivancecompanychicago/space-station-sim/README.md

  - fat gloved chef hand cursor with point press and thumbsup

- - menu panel once recipes are done

  - autosave/hot dev mode

- - when assigning tasks clean up current task;

  - add load action that is assigned when game is loaded to pick up where left off
     - workers and customers

 ### PRIORITISED:
- - chef recipe learning system
-   - recipes datamap
-   - workers have recipes
-   - worker recipe data - exp levels

- - serialize character save
+ - contextMenu
- -serialize order save
+ - when assigning tasks clean up current task;
+ - give orders direct to selected
  - bring character into renderer - organise by tile Y and render behing close objects

- make generators savegame friendly - pathtoobj with ability chek if im there

 ### TECH DEBT